Walter Cronkite: TV and movie appearances

 Cronkite made a cameo appearance on a 1974 episode of The Mary Tyler Moore Show, in which he met with Lou Grant in his office.
 Ted Baxter, who at first tried to convince Cronkite that he (Baxter) was as good a newsman as Eric Sevareid, pleaded with Cronkite to hire him for the network news, at least to give sport scores, and gave an example: "The North Stars 3, the Kings Oh!"
 Cronkite turned to Grant and said, "I'm gonna get you for this!"
 Cronkite later said that he was disappointed that his scene was filmed in one take, since he had hoped to sit down and chat with the cast.

 In the late 1980s and again in the 1990s, Cronkite appeared on the news-oriented situation comedy Murphy Brown as himself.
 Both episodes were written by the Emmy Award-winning team of Tom Seeley and Norm Gunzenhauser.
 He also continued hosting a variety of series.
 In the early 1980s, he was host of the documentary series World War II with Walter Cronkite.
 In 1991, he hosted the TV documentary Dinosaur! on A&E (not related to the documentary of the same title hosted by Christopher Reeve on CBS six years earlier), and a 1994 follow-up series, Ape Man: The Story of Human Evolution.
 In 1995, he narrated the World Liberty Concert held in the Netherlands.

 Cronkite routinely hosted the Kennedy Center Honors from 1981 to 2002.
+He was interviewed for the 1992 documentary Beyond 'JFK': The Question of Conspiracy.

 Cronkite appeared briefly in the 2005 dramatic documentary The American Ruling Class, written by Lewis Lapham, and the 2000 film Thirteen Days reporting on the Cuban Missile Crisis.
 He provided the opening synopsis of the American Space Program leading to the events of Apollo 13 for the 1995 Ron Howard film of the same name.